 Preventive Action To Avoid Stuck

 - Keep the pumps running.
-Might be impossible to take survey at the moment.
+It might be impossible to take the survey at the moment.

-- If motor is used, rotate before tripping out of hole.
+- If the motor is used, rotate before tripping out of the hole.

 - Check shale shakers to see if the cuttings are being removed.

 - The ROP can be lowered to reduce the amount of cuttings.

 - Circulate all cuttings out before tripping out.